 This vegan cassoulet with white beans and garlic breadcrumbs is the epitome of healthy cool weather comfort food without any meat!

 Let’s talk about Cassoulet.
 It’s the dish that I fell in love with in France and have been making at home ever since (albeit quite a bit lighter than the French likely would).
-Traditionally Cassoulet is a luscious white bean stew with lots of rich pork sausages and fatty braised meats.
+Traditionally, Cassoulet is a luscious white bean stew with lots of rich pork sausages and fatty braised meats.
 I love it, obviously, but it’s not exactly the kind of cheap healthy meal I try to make part of the usual rotation.
-So now, let’s talk about vegan cassoulet.
+Now, the truth is, vegan cassoulet isn’t really a thing in France.
+But I don’t see the harm in omitting the meat and just enjoying the plant based protein from all those beans!

 Have you ever had an authentic cassoulet?
 Would you be into a vegan cassoulet?
 Try this super cheap healthy meal idea and let me know what you think in the comments section below!